01Sample auditInspect the output

 How the work moves today

-A lead gathers notes, asks for missing context, drafts the packet, waits for review, and sends a final version to the client owner.
+A lead gathers notes and asks for missing context.
+Then the lead drafts the packet, waits for review, and sends a final version to the client owner.

 Pain points